4 essentials to consider when choosing a payment method

 Given that gross profit margin is a strong indicator of a businesses' long-term viability, increasing this by reducing payment method costs can be a strong indicator that companies are sustainable.

-While the number of businesses that accept credit cards for payment in Europe is double the size of those who accept Direct Debit (23%), card fees are typically much higher.
+While the number of businesses that accept credit cards for payment in Europe is double the size of those who accept bank debit (23%), card fees are typically much higher.

 Credit and debit cards cost businesses between 1.5%-5% for each transaction, with bank debit transactions being significantly lower at around 1%.

 The total cost of ownership goes beyond transaction fees.
-Direct Debit lowers costs by reducing the admin and resource needed from finance teams to reconcile payments to accounting software and manually analyse transactions by exporting them to spreadsheets.
+ACH Debit lowers costs by reducing the admin and resource needed from finance teams to reconcile payments to accounting software and manually analyze transactions by exporting them to spreadsheets.
 This time saved is most relevant for businesses that handle recurring payments, which typically employ 20 full-time employees just to manage this reconciliation work.

 There are also other important factors to consider when choosing which payment methods to offer; such as the costs associated with customer acquisition, payment recovery and churn, which we will cover below.